 - BIEN3.0 database schema – a flexible and comprehensive database to house, access, and discover botanical data.
 BIEN 3 is a completely new database for botany rebuilt from the ground up.
 The BIEN 3 schema (click here) is based in part on VegBank, with modifications to support herbarium specimens, a broader diversity of inventory data, and plant traits.
 Data is transferred to VegBIEN from specimen databases using the existing Darwin Core (DwC) exchange schema; plot data is transferred using VegCSV, a new plain text schema developed in the BIEN database supbgroup and based on the VegX vegetation exchange schema.
 Individual data sources—or the entire database—can be loaded and re-loaded rapidly, allowing ongoing updates as existing data sources are modified or grow, or new sources are acquired.

-- R BIEN – Tools for Accessing the Botanical Ecology and Information Network Database – coming soon!
+- R BIEN – Tools for Accessing the Botanical Ecology and Information Network Database – new release!
 R package to access BIEN data and data products including geographic ranges, phylogenies, traits, species lists, and plots.
 Query data based on either geography, phylogeny, or taxonomy.